 The American Dental Association recommends twice-a-year dental checkups so you can have your teeth cleaned professionally and get a check for early signs of tooth decay and gum issues.
 But many dentists also use these routine visits to check for signs of cancer.

-It’s important to be aware of the following signs and symptoms and to see your dentist if they do not disappear after two weeks.
+It’s critical to be aware of the following signs and symptoms, and to get treatment from your dentist if they persist after two weeks.

 - A sore or irritation that doesn’t go away